Derekkk/WSDM18_codes/README.md

 # Modelling Domain Relationships for Transfer Learning on Retrieval-based Question Answering Systems in E-commerce

-(Here we use SNLI+MNLI data, since the AliExpress Data cannot be released.)
+(Here we use the public SNLI+MNLI data for example, since the AliExpress Data cannot be released.)

 This repository contains the following components: